Mojave King: Tauranga Whai (2025)

 On 16 May 2025, King signed with the Tauranga Whai for the rest of the 2025 New Zealand NBL season.
 On 29 June 2025, he scored 43 points in the Whai's 98–88 loss to the Southland Sharks.

 In September 2025, King joined Greek team Panathinaikos as a complementary player for the Pavlos Giannakopoulos Tournament in Melbourne.

-Return to Cairns (2025–present)
+Return to Cairns (2025–2026)

 On 29 October 2025, King signed with the Cairns Taipans as an injury replacement for Alex Higgins-Titsha, returning to the team for a second stint.
 In just his third game for the Taipans on 7 November, King had the best game of his 76-game NBL career with 32 points on 13-of-16 shooting and 6-of-8 from 3-point range in a 107–90 loss to the Illawarra Hawks.

+Mykonos (2026)

+On 7 March 2026, King signed with Mykonos of the Greek Basketball League.

+Return to New Zealand Breakers (2026–present)

+On 16 September 2026, King signed with the New Zealand Breakers as a nominated injury replacement for Josiah-Jordan James to start the 2026–27 NBL season.

 NBA draft rights

 On 17 June 2025, King's draft rights were traded by the Indiana Pacers to the New Orleans Pelicans.
+King's draft rights were then traded to the Houston Rockets on 6 July 2025.

 National team

 In July 2025, King was named in his first New Zealand Tall Blacks squad ahead of the 2025 FIBA Asia Cup.
 In November 2025, he was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In June 2026, he was named in the squad for two more Asian qualifiers, but was later replaced.